JWT Decoder

 JWT Structure

-- Signature - Used to verify the token hasn't been tampered with
+- Signature - Used to verify the token integrity and authenticity

 Common JWT Claims